Noorul Huda N

 Stream, don't store: SquaredUp uses a data mesh architecture that connects to data sources and streams information live, rather than having to build a large data warehouse and all of the challenges that come with that.

-Tim demonstrates the Cloud Platform Release dashboard, which provides at-a-glance visibility into the entire release pipeline - designed to present information in a way that's very accessible and you don't need to be scrolling through many pages of data.
+Tim demonstrates the Cloud Platform Release dashboard, which provides at-a-glance visibility into the entire release pipeline.

 The dashboard shows: